Mariners’ Marco Gonzales encouraged by MLB coronavirus deal but hopes pitchers are protected

 Even then, Gonzales believes starting pitchers will have to be protected.

 “It is going to be vital that we do have extra players on our roster,” he said.
 “I think there is agreements to be able to do that.
-But I see us you know possibly having a six-man rotation or something along those lines.
-Maybe a piggyback situation for us just to give ourselves, you know, those first couple outings, maybe we go three or four innings for the starters, and that’s who this affects most really, is starting pitchers.
+But I see us, you know, possibly having a six-man rotation or something along those lines.
+Maybe a piggyback situation for us just to give ourselves, you know, those first couple outings, maybe we go three or four innings for the starters, and that’s who this affects most, really, is starting pitchers.
 Those are things we need to get creative with.”

 For now, he can only work out, wait and follow the guidelines set by public health officials.